-It’s Thanksgiving month!
+It’s Thanksgiving month once again!
 Yay!
-I love Thanksgiving and I’m hosting my family gathering this year!
-Let’s talk about a popular vegetable for Thanksgiving—green beans–and what most of you think of when anyone mentions green beans and Thanksgiving in the same sentence.
+I love Thanksgiving and I’m hosting my family gathering again this year.
+Let’s talk about a popular vegetable for Thanksgiving—green beans–and what most of you might think of when someone mentions green beans and Thanksgiving in the same sentence.
 Specifically, gluten-free Green Bean Casserole recipes.
+Please be aware that with today’s collection I share some very important updates with you.

 Yes, green beans usually star in green bean casseroles during the holidays.
 You probably already know that the classic recipe for green bean casserole is not gluten free but that info always bears repeating.
 The equally important thing to know if you’re a green bean casserole lover is that it’s easy to make a gluten-free version.